dmunagapati/gabriel-money-api/README.md

-# Gabriel Money: Backend Intern Challenge
+# Gabriel Money: Backend Intern Challenge, Deepthi Munagapati

 ## This project is a backend API for managing user data and integrating with third-party banking services using
 - Crud Operations for user management